Trailhead parking (view northwest).

 Getting to the Trailhead

-This hike is located on the Desert National Wildlife Range, about 1.5 hours north of town.
+This hike is located on the Desert National Wildlife Refuge, about 1.5 hours north of town.

 The Hike

-When the cliffs give way to more gently sloping hillsides, continue up and slightly to the south, aiming for a very large willow tree high on the hillside.
-Beneath the willow tree is an old bath tub (Wpt.
-2) that is used to contain water piped down a short ways from the spring box (Wpt.
-3), which is buried at the base of rocks just up the hill and grown over with common reed.
+When the cliffs give way to more gently sloping hillsides, the route continues up and slightly to the south, aiming for a very large willow tree high on the hillside.
+Beneath the willow tree is an old bathtub (Wpt.
+02) that is used to contain water piped down a short way from the spring box (Wpt.
+03), which is buried at the base of rocks just up the hill and grown over with common reed.

 Because this hike is so short, you might wander up the hillside to Rye Patch Spring (see map), or just wander over the hillsides.
 When ready to return to the trailhead, follow the ascent route back down the canyon.
 However, there are inviting game trails that lead out to the top of the cliffs above the trailhead where grand views are to be had. |